Industrial Wire and Cable Types: Conductors, Insulation & Voltage Classes

 Industrial Copper Wire on Spools: Buying, Storing & Handling

 Industrial copper wire is delivered on spools, reels, or coils sized to project quantity and conductor cross-section.
 Buying decisions on spool size and storage discipline often matter more than buyers realize — both affect waste, lead time, and installed quality.
+Of all the conductor materials covered in this guide, industrial copper wire is the one most procurement teams handle the most often, which makes the storage and handling rules below worth getting right the first time.

 Standard spool sizes for industrial copper wire: